-29 October, 2019
+29 October 2019

 There are a lot of different job titles, positions and responsibilities in a development team.
 Depending on how complex your project is – the shape of the team can be very different.
 One of the positions is an IT Business Analyst.
-But what does a Business Analyst do?
-And why actually you may need them in your team?
-Good question.
-Being a QA/BA at The Software House myself, I feel in a position to try and briefly introduce you to their daily duties.

-Different clients, different visions and requirements
+Different clients, different visions and business analyst job requirements

 We established that development teams may be very different.
 The same applies to clients, obviously.
 Some of them only have a vision of their system/application, when the others have a ready product which actually works, but they need it to be developed further, sold to the other clients or simply they want to improve some of its functionalities and they look for a partner to help them do that.